5 ways to make professional development have a positive, long-term impact on your chemistry teachers

 We are all encouraged to have improvement plans for our teams, and they can be useful tools.
 But be wary of feeling you must fill them to the brim with a variety of initiatives, with the result that you feel pressured to move on to the next thing each term.
 Give each change that you want to make time to become fully embedded into the team’s teaching practice.
 This is crucial.
 Very often, we move on to the next thing before the last change has become habitual.
 As our focus shifts to the new concept, the previous one begins to decay back to its original state, and we find ourselves having to revisit it the following year.

-CPD and induction differ
+Separate CPD and induction

 When new staff arrive, it presents a golden opportunity.
 They are in a perfect position to learn new habits as all their environmental cues have been disrupted.
 However, not only do new teachers have to adapt to all the new routines, terminology and timings of the day, but they also have to adjust to the new model of teaching.
-Induction is a big challenge and one that new teachers are expected to complete within a compressed time frame.
+Induction is a big challenge and one that schools expect new teachers to complete within a compressed time frame.
 Make sure that this is a separate matter to CPD.
-It needs time, energy and focus that is not linked to the normal professional development program.
+Inducation needs time, energy and focus that is not linked to the normal professional development program.

 Make progress measurable